weiglemc/ns-3-highway-mobility/README.md

 implementation of the mobility model matches that of the model’s author and provide an example of using our implementation in ns-3.

-Note: This software is no longer being actively maintained.
-The last updates were made in December 2011.
+Note: The source code is delivered 'as-is', and we cannot offer any support.
+Code last updated December 2011.

 Citation Request: If you use this in your work, please cite